 4. One serious option is the International Budo University’s special one year course for non-Japanese students (they do both a kendo and judo course).
 I’ve heard more horror stories than good about the place and was actually talked out of going myself by a graduate a few years ago.
 However it does – to those with the Japanese skills – offer something rare to non-Japanese people: the potential to move onto the full-time course after the one-year course is completed.
 In reality, almost nobody does this, but if you want to study sport or budo at a Japanese university, this is basically your only option.
 Note that Japanese university system is different from many countries, including the method of entrance and the qualification received.

-A note here for people trying to get cultural visa’s to study kendo: it almost certainly won’t happen.
-Especially if you have very little kendo experience.
-Get a job.
+A note here for people trying to get cultural visa’s to study kendo: it isn’t impossible but statistically you have very little chance, especially if you don’t have much kendo experience.
+Finding a job is a better bet.

 D. “I’m visiting Japan and would like to try kendo (individual or group).”